 The North Georgia Zoo

 Thankfully, there’s no mall nearby, although there is a Wal-Mart in Cleveland.
-But a big chunk of the retailers in Helen are all local.
+But the majority of the retailers in Helen are local.
 There are more than 200 vendors of handicrafts, gifts, home décor, toys, and even a couple of Christmas stores that are fun to browse all year round.

-All that sightseeing will soon be bringing on the hunger, so it’s convenient that there are dozens of tasty offerings, from fine dining restaurants to great places to start your day with a hearty breakfast.
+All that sightseeing will soon be bringing on hunger.
+Conveniently, there are dozens of tasty offerings, from fine dining restaurants to great places to start your day with a hearty breakfast.

 North Georgia Is The Perfect Summer Getaway

-Summer is the time of year when families agonize on where to go for summer vacations and what to do.
+Summer is the time of year when families agonize over where to go for summer vacations and what to do.

-The kids will have a large stake in the choice.
-What is fun for them, keeps them busy, lets you kick back and is safe?
+The kids will have a significant stake in the choice.
+What is fun for them, keeps them busy, lets you kick back, and is safe?